-During dead time, the body diode of the synchronous MOS-FET acts as a free-wheeling diode and conducts the inductor current.
-The MOSFET is optimized for high breakdown voltage, but this makes an inefficient body diode reverse recovery charge.
-The power loss is proportional to load current and switching frequency.
-The loss increases at higher input voltages and switching frequencies.
-One simple solution is to use a small 1A external Schottky diode between SW and GND as shown in Figure 10, diodes D1 and D2.
-The external Schottky diode effectively conducts all inductor current during the dead time, minimizing the current passing through the synchronous MOSFET body diode and eliminating reverse recovery loss-
+The LM20343 employs a 40ns dead time between conduction of the control and synchronous FETs in order to avoid the situation where both FETs simultaneously conduct, causing shoot-through current.
+During the dead time, the body diode of the synchronous FET acts as a free-wheeling diode and conducts the inductor current.
+The structure of the high voltage DMOS is optimized for high breakdown voltage, but this typically leads to inefficient body diode conduction due to the reverse recovery charge.
+The loss associated with the reverse recovery of the body diode of the synchronous FET manifests itself as a loss proportional to load current and switching frequency.
+The additional efficiency loss becomes apparent at higher input voltages and switching frequencies.
+One simple solution is to use a small 1A external Schottky diode between SW and GND as shown in Figure 14.
+The external Schottky diode effectively conducts all inductor current during the dead time, minimizing the current passing through the synchronous MOSFET body diode and eliminating reverse recovery losses.